ISVA Service – Supporting and Reporting

-Your ISVA will be approachable and empathetic, and listen to you without judgement.
+Your ISVA will be approachable and empathetic and listen to you without judgement.
 They will give you advice and information and let you make decisions that are right for you with no pressure.
-They are completely independent and outside the police and criminal justice system.
+They are completely independent of the police and criminal justice system.

 Our ISVA says: